clubs-list/clubs-list.github.io/index.md

 #### ESLint

-BowFolios includes a [.eslintrc]() file to define the coding style adhered to in this application.
+ClubsList includes a [.eslintrc]() file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 npm run lint